 Captain America, Iron Man, Eleven and Harry Potter.
 Thanos, Loki, Demogorgon and Voldemort.
 Students in the unit Heroes Vs. Villains, will evaluate and examine the role of heroic protagonists and villainous antagonists in modern media and explore the connection between these characters and modern society.

-Students will learn a variety of new skills related to web based content creation, cross platform media streams, advertising and marketing in media as well as further developing their skills in photography, graphics animation, filmmaking, editing, script writing, storyboarding, sound and lighting.
+Students will learn a variety of new skills related to web based content creation, cross platform media streams, advertising and marketing in media as well as further developing their skills in photography, graphics animation, fillmmaking, editing, script writing, storyboarding, sound and lighting.
 They will develop knowledge of a variety of related software, including the industry standard digital visual effects, motion graphics and compositing application Adobe After Effects 2020.
-They will study the technical and symbolic elements required to create content which can be shared across multiples online platforms and utilised in both creative and marketing formats.
+They will study the technical and symbolic elements required to create content shared across multiples online platforms.